Srikantha (mountain)

 Srikantha is a mountain of the Garhwal Himalaya in Uttarakhand India.
 The elevation of Srikantha is 6133 m and its prominence is 471 m.
 It is 151st highest located entirely within the Uttrakhand.
 Nanda Devi, is the highest mountain in this category.
 It lies 5.8 km NW of Gangotri I 6672 m.
 Jaonli 6632 m lies 12.3 km SSE and it is 18.6 km west of Manda I 6510 m.
 It lies 14.4 km NW of Jogin I 6465 m.

 Climbing history

 1st ascent of Srikantha done by Nehru Institute of Mountaineering in Oct.
 1971.

 On May 16, 1978, A team of ten men led by Milan Sen Gupta from Asansol climbed Srikantha.
 Further details are not known.

 A 12-members all Women's team led by Chandra Prabha Aitwal climbed Srikantba on September 27, 1997, from Uttarkashi, India.
 They establishing base camp at 4000 meters near Jangla in the Dudu Bamak and three more camps, the summit was reached via the north ridge.
-The summitters were Suman Kutiyal, Lata Joshi, Nari Dhami, Radha Rana and Kavita Budhathoki.
+The summiteers were Suman Kutiyal, Lata Joshi, Nari Dhami, Radha Rana and Kavita Budhathoki.